ric2b/Vivaldi-browser/chromium/docs/website/site/Home/chromium-security/crlsets/index.md

 Chromium's certificate revocation behaviour.)

 CRLSets ([background](https://www.imperialviolet.org/2012/02/05/crlsets.html))
-are primarily a means by which Chrome can quickly block certificates in emergency situations.
-As a secondary function they can also contain some number of non-emergency revocations.
+are the primary means by which Chrome quickly blocks certificates in emergency situations.
+As a secondary function, they can also contain some number of non-emergency revocations.
 These latter revocations are obtained by crawling CRLs published by CAs.